The best sales to shop today: Buffy, Spanx, Amazon Halo and more

 Spanx (starting at $6.97; nordstromrack.com)

 Fans of Spanx intimates are in luck, since dozens of styles are on sale at Nordstrom Rack for a limited time.
-Shop up to 66% off the beloved brand’s bras, undies, tights, socks, shorts and more — plus you’ll find savings on other popular shapewear and lingerie brands, like Wacoal, Natoria and Felina.
-Be sure to add your preferred items and sizes to your cart ASAP, since these flash sales tend to sell out fast.
+Shop up to 66% off the beloved brand’s bras, undies, tights, socks, shorts and more — plus, you’ll find savings on other popular shapewear and lingerie brands, such as Wacoal, Natoria and Felina.
+Be sure to add your preferred items and sizes to your cart ASAP since these flash sales tend to sell out fast.

 More deals to shop